 Of course, with the Lakers missing the playoffs for the sixth consecutive season, Mychal is hounded by fans about his son's upcoming free agency.
 But while the two-time NBA champion believes the Lakers will figure it out, he doesn't think it'll be because Klay comes to save the day.

 “I can’t go anywhere,” Mychal said.
 “Ultimately it’s a compliment: Lakers fans want him to play here.
 But I don’t think that way.
 I think the Lakers are gonna be fine.
 I don’t see Klay coming out here as a savior.”

 The Lakers appear to be running out of free agent options and it's only April.

 Kevin Durant, should he choose to opt out of his contract and leave the Warriors, appears destined to head east and play for the New York Knicks, while the Los Angeles Clippers seem like the frontrunner to land Kawhi Leonard, While Kyrie Irving reportedly will give the Lakers a meeting, it seems unlikely that the star guard would opt to play alongside James again after he forced his way out of the star's shadow less than two years ago.

-If the Lakers strike out on all of the top-tier stars, they'll be forced to choose between paying Jimmy Butler a king's ransom starting at age 29, and rolling over their cap space until 2020 when they can sign Anthony Davis, should he still want to come to Tinseltown.
+If the Lakers strike out on all of the top-tier stars, they'll be forced to choose between paying Jimmy Butler a king's ransom starting at age 29 or rolling over their cap space until 2020 when they can sign Anthony Davis -- should he still want to come to Tinseltown.